tjgran01/GoodreadsEDA/docs/WRITEUP.md

 Overall, it seems there is a slight change in review scores over time based on the overall difference in review scores reported before and after the release of a film.
-The change, however, is a rather small (.06 of a 'star'), difference.
+The change, however, is a rather small (.06 of a 'star') difference.
 Interestingly, it seems the closer you get to the day of release, the magnitude of the difference increases, with the three month section of the data having the largest difference between before and after the film.
 Interesting though it may be, it's possible that this may be due to the difference in sample sizes between the before and after